Frequently Asked Questions

 Before withdrawing from a course the student should contact the Financial Aid Department to determine how withdrawal might impact financial aid.

-Faculty and staff DO NOT automatically drop a student from a course.
+Faculty and staff DO NOT automatically withdraw a student from a course.

 At times there are circumstances beyond a student’s control that occur after the last date to withdrawal with a “W” which prevent successful completion of the course.
-A student experiencing this type of situation may request an administrative withdrawal from the course.
+A student experiencing this type of situation may request an administrative withdrawal.
 The procedure and form for an administrative withdrawal is located on the web site under the Registrar’s tab.
-If approved by the provost, a “WA” is posted on the student’s transcript.
+If approved, , a “WA” is posted on the student’s transcript.

 Jefferson has a “Grade Forgiveness” policy.
 A student may improve the GPA by repeating a course (maximum of two repeats at JCHS).
 All grades for the same course will still show on the student's transcript but the best grade earned is used in Cumulative GPA calculation.
 If the course is repeated at another institution the course will be recorded as transfer credit.